Eric-McKinney/mint/log.md

 Goals for today:

- - [ ] Continue writing tests for eval.c
+ - [x] Continue writing tests for eval.c

+ Notes:

+ - I added CI via GitHub actions, but that brings up issue 1 of today

+ Issues:

+ 1. Tests exit code and failure behavior
+    - No matter what each test run ends with an exit code of 0 assuming it runs to completion
+    - If it doesn't run to completion because a test failed and exited, the rest of that test suite is not run